 Since, she wrote and directed Walk With Us, a documentary about the creative process of internationally acclaimed artists Janet Cardiff and George Bures Miller, as well as STAY, a Canadian/Irish co-production, starring Taylor Schilling (Orange is the New Black) and Aidan Quinn (Legends of the Fall).
 The film premiered at the Toronto Film Festival and has since played at festivals around the world.
 It can currently be seen on Netflix and iTunes.

 Her most recent feature film as a writer, director and editor is The Saver, based on the Young Adult novel by Edeet Ravel.
-For her work, Wiebke received a nomination for Best Adapted Screenplay (Canadian Screen Awards).
-The film will be released theatrically in 2016.
+For her work, Wiebke won best adapted screenplay (Chlotrudis Awards), best feature (Green Bay Film Festival), and several nominations, including best adapted screenplay (Canadian Screen Awards).
+The film was released theatrically in 2016.